owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 ::

-  --output	Output format (plain, json or json_pretty, default is plain)
+  --output	  Output format (plain, json or json_pretty, default is plain) --with-details  Adds more details to the output

 Example 1: